 As we know only too well, with Coronavirus infection rates rising and falling in different regions and advice changing on an almost-weekly basis, the travel landscape is far from straightforward at the moment.

-One way some countries are overcoming the uncertainty is with the introduction of PCR (polymerase chain reaction) testing, allowing travellers to provide a negative Covid-19 test, usually around 72 hours before either departure or arrival in the destination.
+One way countries are overcoming the uncertainty is with PCR (polymerase chain reaction) testing, allowing travellers to provide a negative Covid-19 test, usually around 72 hours before either departure or arrival in the destination.
 These tests are now a requirement for travel to several destinations which, along with their exemption from the UK Foreign, Commonwealth & Development Office’s (FCDO) blanket advice against all but essential travel, has given them quarantine-free status in both directions.

 As such, the term PCR testing is likely to be become synonymous with travel, at least in the short term.
 Here we take a look at what a PCR test actually is, what it means for your company's travel plans and, of course, how you go about getting one.